os-js/manual.os-js.org/src/v3/install/README.md

 Installation is done in a few simple steps and only takes a couple of minutes.

-## Requirements

-The only dependency is `node 8` or later (and `git` is recommended).

 ## Demo

-You can run a demo using docker without checkout out any source-code:
+You can run a demo using Docker without checkout out any source-code:

 ```bash
 docker run -p 8000:8000 osjs/osjs-v3:demo
 ```

+## Requirements

+The only dependency is `node 8` or later (and `git` is recommended).

-## Setup
+## Installation

-Make sure to read the [deployment guide](../guide/deploy/README.md) if you plan on installing this on a remote server.
+Make sure to read the [deployment guide](../guide/deploy/README.md) if you plan on installing in a production environment.

-*When you're done, OS.js is set up by default to run on [http://localhost:8000](http://localhost:8000).*

-> NOTE: Do not use "sudo" or an administrator user for the setup procedure.
+> **Do not use "sudo" or an administrator user for the setup procedure.** This might lead to permission and security issues.

 Clone the base repository (or download a compressed version of latest release):